-Throughout 2019 so far, there has been a sharp increase in the thefts of catalytic converters from cars throughout the country.
+Throughout 2020, there has been a sharp increase in the thefts of catalytic converters from cars throughout the country.
 This vital component is a part of a car's emissions control system which helps clean up exhaust gases before they exit the vehicle.
 All cars sold since 1993 by law are required to be fitted with one of these.

 More information about the rise in catalytic converter thefts is available on the BBC.